storyfeet/dugi_bialan/grammar.md

 Words cannot start with "a"

-Primarty Particles
+Primary Particles
 ---------

 Particles are how dugi bialan marks the beginning and end of compound items.
 They also declare the role of the following item in the sentence.

 These are :
-* "i" - subject - followed by a noun.
+* "i" : subject : followed by a noun.
 dropped if sentence starts with subject
-* "wei" - do - followed by a verb
+* "wei" : do : followed by a verb
-* "li" - is - followed by an adjective, or noun.
+* "li" : is : followed by an adjective, or noun.
-* "lon" - in/at - followed by a location, or a state of being
+* "lon" : in/at : followed by a location, or a state of being
-* "ei" - direct object - followed by a noun
+* "ei" : direct object : followed by a noun
-* "da" - towards/to/for - followed by a noun
+* "da" : towards/to/for : followed by a noun
-* "dan" - because/from - followed by a noun or adjective
+* "dan" : because/from : followed by a noun or adjective
-* "weni" - done/complete/already - followed by a verb
+* "weni" : done/complete/already : followed by a verb

 It is important to note that the same word can be a noun, verb or adjective.